Accounting Equation for a Sole Proprietorship: Transactions 7–8

 Accounting Software Co.'s income statement for the first seven days of December is:

 Sole Proprietorship Transaction #8.

-On December 8, 2013 ASC receives $500 from the clients it had billed on December 6, 2013.
+On December 8, 2022, ASC received $500 from the clients it had billed on December 6, 2022.
 The collection of accounts receivables has this effect on the accounting equation:

 The company's asset (cash) increases and another asset (accounts receivable) decreases.
 Liabilities and owner's equity are unaffected.
 (There are no revenues on this date.
 The revenues were recorded when they were earned on December 6.)